 - Execute your trade, remembering to use stops and limits to control your risk

-Benefits of investing
+Benefits of investing in shares

 CFDs are a powerful tool, but they aren’t for everyone.
 Let’s take a look at some key benefits of investing over CFD trading.